Blobfolio/bashman/README.md

 ```

 The flags `--no-bash`, `--no-man`, and `--no-credits` can be used to skip the generation of BASH completions, MAN pages, and/or `CREDITS.md` respectively.

-Note that for the `CREDITS.md` feature, [Cargo](https://github.com/rust-lang/cargo) is explicitly required.
-(It pulls the dependency tree from the `cargo metadata` output.)

 ## CONFIGURATION